psjpark/SmartHunter/README.md

 # SmartHunter by psjpark

-Complete UI overhaul to give the application more modern look.
+Complete UI overhaul of the existing SmartHunter (forked from Sir-wilhelm/SmartHunter) to give the application more modern look.
 Switch/toggle dependencies have been added to improve UX.